F-103, Mon. - Fri. 9am-5pm | Lounge Open: 10am-4:45pm | (609) 626-3611 | firstname.lastname@example.org

-Located on the wall outside of J-204, the WGSC has a variety of written materials, brochures, and pamphlets available on a variety of topics including:
+In F-103, the WGSC has a variety of written materials, brochures, and pamphlets available on a variety of topics including:

 Emergency Housing: If you are a LGBTQIA+ student who is transient, and/or a victim of power-based personal violence (dating violence, sexual violence, stalking, and/or family violence) and have suddenly become homeless, the WGSC may be able to help you find temporary housing and/or resources for emergency shelter.
-Please make a confidential appointment in J-204 at 609-626-3611.
+Please make a confidential appointment at 609-626-3611.